plexescor/HPR/README.md

 **Windows**

 Download and run the setup executable.
-The Inno Setup installer automatically handles placing `aliases.csv`, `tabAliases.csv`, `config.csv`, and the `ui/` folder into your config directory.
-If you have already customized any of these files, the installer prompts before overwriting.
+The Inno Setup installer handles placing `aliases.csv`, `tabAliases.csv`, `config.csv`, and the `ui/` folder into your config directory.
 It also drops the latest default UI into `ui-REFERENCEONLY/` every update so you always have a clean reference to diff against.

 **Linux (Manual)**
 ```bash